 “Karen Fitzgerald’s paintings transform matter into cosmic revelations.” – Michaël Amy

 For 30 years I have been working exclusively in the tondo form.
 Roundness is fundamental to my visual thinking.
 The form is uniquely able to convey an essence of interconnection, wholeness and metaphysical purpose.
-For as long as I’ve worked on this form, I have felt that it is the right container for what I want to say.
-The energies within our physical world are interconnected; I am interested in the process of elucidating those interconnections through references to phenomenon in the natural world.
-I thin oil paint until it is in a fluid form, building up layers and producing a luminous, subtle, rich surface.
+For as long as I’ve worked on this form, I have felt that it is the right container for what I am saying.
+The energies within our physical world are interconnected; I elucidate those interconnections through references to phenomena in the natural world.
+I thin oil paint until it is in a fluid form, build up layers and produce a luminous, subtle, rich surface.
 The paint is added on top of a gilded surface.
-The gilded ground, whether copper, silver, 23k gold or 12k gold provides a distinctly “other-worldly” space.
+The gilded ground, whether copper, silver, 23k, 21k, or 12k gold provides a distinctly “other-worldly” space.
 It evokes a universal space including our physical plane.

 Light suffuses our world – its energy shapes the mood of each day.
-I use color as pure light, physical energy, creating complex shades and tones that reconnect energies present in the everyday world with my own as well as viewers’ experiences.
-My work gives you a way to have a visual experience of your own energy.
-Similar to looking in a mirror, when you look into one of my paintings, you respond to the color, nuance and energy embedded in the piece.
+My use of color as pure light, as physical energy, creates complex shades and tones that reconnect energies present in the everyday world with my own (as well as viewers’) experiences.
 I use the gilded ground as a cue; just as the artists of the Renaissance used gold leaf to signify spiritual aspects, my use of gold does not hold a decorative intention.
-I intend that the precious metal indicates something beyond our physical world, something metaphysical.
+I intend that the precious metals indicate something beyond our physical world, something metaphysical.